jasonrhodes/jasonrhodes.github.io/src/blog/006_indie-bs.md

 * A minimal website ("It will be growing in the next few days and we have already begun to iterate over it.")
 * Moved away from using Mailchimp for newsletters to a hosted version of Sendy.
 * Indie Phone nominated as "Game Changer of the Year" at the .Net Awards
-* Aral nominated as Entrepreneur of the Year at the .Net Awards
+* Balkan nominated as Entrepreneur of the Year at the .Net Awards
 * An initial design of Indie Phone
 * Organized and put on the Indie Tech Summit (https://www.indietech.org/summit/)
 * Announced new idea: "Project Stratosphere" -- "our multi-year mission to create a peer-to-peer consumer platform to empower you to share the things that matter to you with the people you care about."